-• The Online Safety Policy is formally provided to and discussed with all members of staff.
+- The Online Safety Policy is formally provided to and discussed with all members of staff.
 It forms part of the induction of new staff.
-To protect all staff and pupils, the school implements Acceptable Use Policies and Agreements for both staff and pupils.

-• Staff are made aware that Internet traffic can be monitored and traced to the individual user.
-Discretion and professional conduct is essential.
+To protect all staff and pupils, the school implements Acceptable Use Policies and Agreements for both staff and pupils. - Staff are made aware that Internet traffic can be monitored and traced to the individual user.
+Discretion and professional conduct is essential. - Acknowledgement of the policy having been read and understood is included on the Annual Affirmation Sheet for Staff.